tim2000s/Boost-master-v3/README.md

 The user defined Boost Scale Value can be used to increase the boost bolus if the user requires, however, users should be aware that this increases the risk of hypos when small rises occur.

+Boost also uses the percent scale value to increase the early bolus size.

 If **Boost Scale Value** is less than 3, Boost is enabled.

 The short and long average delta clauses disable boost once delta and the average deltas are aligned.
 There is a preferences setting (Boost Bolus Cap) that limits the maximum bolus that can be delivered by Boost outside of the standard UAMSMBBasalMinutes limit.